 The best way to take care of your facial hair and prevent nicks is to shave it while it is wet.
 You can get fewer shaving nicks and cuts by making a thick lather with shaving soap, gel, or canned foam.
 In wet shaving, the lather is a barrier between your skin and the blade, reducing friction and letting the razor glide smoothly over your skin and hair.

 Sometimes, It’s All In The Blade

-Are you dry shaving with a dull razor?
-If your razor still gives you a nick despite wet shaving, then maybe it is time to evaluate your shaving tool.
-Perhaps the problem is not about your shaving skills and techniques but your razor blade itself.
+If your razor still nicks and cuts you despite wet shaving, it's time to rethink your shaving tool.
+Perhaps the issue isn't your shaving skills and techniques but your razor blade.

-Of course, if you are using high-quality straight razors, you will have fewer problems with your blade.
-Here at Naked Armor, we made sure that our Japanese steel and stainless steel straight razors last, saving you time and money while ensuring a luxurious shaving experience with fewer razor nicks.
+Of course, if you use high-quality straight razors, you will have fewer blade issues.
+Naked Armor ensures that our Japanese steel and stainless steel straight razors will last, saving you time and money while providing a luxurious shaving experience with fewer razor nicks.

 How To Trim a Beard with a Straight Razor

 Why A Wet Shave Is Best For Your Sensitive Skin